-The PlantCUBE is designed to realize energy and resource efficient crop production facilities that produce high quality food.
-Thus, it forms a central element of all material cycles, since the plants cultivated in it represent the primary link in the cycle.
-Furthermore, it is the backbone of the most important energy-saving potential because it can serve as a closed greenhouse unit as a supplier of heat energy and water.
-It combines intensive plant production systems and technology for energy and water generation in interaction with smart control strategies.
-This combination allows a dynamic adaptation of the culture management according to defined target values.
-Unlike traditional climate management strategies, sensory data that provide inferences about photosynthetic performance are key input parameters for control strategies.
-The PlantCube is understood as an agricultural production unit and differs substantially from previous approaches by integrating the following innovative system solutions:
+The PlantCUBE is used to realize energy- and resource-efficient plant production plants that produce high-quality food.
+It develops technical solutions for the optimized production of horticultural crops in greenhouses under consideration of other CUBES like the Insect- and FishCUBES.
+In addition to innovative additional lighting, it also offers the possibility to expose plants to natural sunlight.
+Thus it forms a central element of all material cycles, since the plants cultivated in it represent the primary link (lowest trophic level) of the cycle.
+Furthermore, it is the backbone of the most important energy saving potential, because the closed greenhouse unit can serve as a supplier of thermal energy and water.
+It combines high-intensity cultivation systems and technology for energy and water production with state-of-the-art control strategies.
+This combination enables a dynamic adaptation of the crop management according to defined target values.
+In contrast to conventional climate control strategies, sensory data, which provide conclusions about photosynthesis performance, are essential input parameters for the control strategies.
+The PlantCUBE is understood as an agricultural production unit and differs substantially from previous approaches by the integration of the following innovative system solutions:

-Plant production, heat energy and water supplier for other agrarian processes
+Plant production, heat energy and water supplier for other agricultural processes (HU Berlin)

-Construction as ultralight CUBE with ETFE double-layer film
+Ultra-light CUBE construction with ETFE double-layer film (diffuse) (HU Berlin)

-Application of a Mollier tracking-based climate control system with an innovative phytocontrol system
+Use of a Mollier tracking-based climate control system with an innovative phytocontrol system (HU Berlin)

-Use of ion-selective sensors to monitor nutrients in hydroponic systems
+Use of ion-selective sensors for monitoring nutrients in hydroponic systems (HU Berlin)

-Installation of a new hybrid Aeroponic-NFT system and a new vertical hydraulic container system
+Development of new hybrid Aeroponic-NFT and vertical hydraulic container systems (HU Berlin)

-Phytomonitoring for the early detection of biotic stressors
+Phytomonitoring for early detection of biotic stressors (HU Berlin)

-multilevel phenotyping: genomics and ecophysiology combined with mathematical models for the automated interpretation of stress responses and thus qualitative/quantitative statements on product quality
+Multilevel phenotyping: genomics and ecophysiology in combination with mathematical models for the automated interpretation of stress responses and thus qualitative/quantitative statements on product quality (HU Berlin)

 Dr. Dennis Dannehl has worked at different research centers in Germany and New Zealand and is currently employed as postdoc at Humboldt-Universität zu Berlin.
 He is an expert in controlled environment horticulture and especially focused on the development of technical systems and control methods applied in greenhouses to optimise plant growth and health related plant compounds in vegetables.